 When it comes to taking children onto aeroplanes, preventing them from getting bored is a must.
 Being on a plane with a whinging child is far from fun, for the parents as well as the rest of the passengers and staff.

 While babies and toddlers tend to cry loudly, older ones might escape from their seats and run up and down the aisle, annoying everyone around them.
 This is not a part of parenting that anyone enjoys.
-A little bit of planning before your plane journey can help to prevent such a nightmare from coming true.
+A little bit of planning before your plane journey, not whilst waiting at the airport, can help to prevent such a nightmare from coming true.

-If you have an upcoming trip planned that involves a plane journey, consider the following seven ideas.
+If you have an upcoming trip planned that involves a plane journey, such as a holiday abroad, consider the following seven ideas.

 - Card Games